Associate of Science

 - Identify and assess ethical issues as they pertain to the chemical sciences.

 - Solve problems in the chemical sciences using critical-thinking skills and technology.

 - Identify the role played by the chemical sciences as they relate to the individual and society.

 Chemists and Biochemists provide the backbone for many industries such as manufacturing, environmental, government and health, studying substances at the atomic and molecular levels and analyzing the ways in which the substances interact with one another.

 Overall employment is projected to grow 6 percent from 2020 to 2030 with about 9,100 openings for chemists and materials scientists are projected annually.

 Where You Can Go

-CCM credits from the Chemistry Program are readily transferrable towards four-year Biology and other degrees at many state and private colleges and universities.
+CCM credits from the Chemistry Program are readily transferrable towards four-year Chemistry and other degrees at many state and private colleges and universities.
 CCM has Chemistry articulation agreements with: